FRCBS/iron_levels_of_blood_donors/src/index.md

 </td>
 </tr>
 </table>
+The explained R² is smaller than for Ferritin.
+Iron supplementation has no significant influence on sTfR levels.
+The number of donations in the previous two years is negatively correlated with sTfR levels whilst the time since last donation does not have a significant effect.

 #### Relative importance

-The relative importance analyses are run only on regressors that are consistently significant in at least one demographic group.
+Relative importance analyses are run only on regressors that are consistently significant in at least one demographic group.

 ``` r
 test_data_2_std<- test_data_std %>%